How to Boost Your Cell Phone Signal: The 13 Most Effective Ways

 If your phone is fully paid for or past its two-year contract, it may be time to jump ship and find a carrier better suited to fulfill your mobile needs.

-So keep an open eye for carrier deals and promos.
+It's worth keeping one eye open for carrier deals and promos.
 They're everywhere.

 We recommend using the Open Signal app to research carrier heatmap services for your location.
 Search by ZIP code and compare network rankings in your area.